gturri/aXMLRPC/README.md

 code of the response from the server.
 According to specification the status code must be 200.
 This flag is only needed for the use with not standard compliant servers.
-40X return codes won't be ignored, and will still lead to an exception.
-In case of 401 and 403 a XMLRPCAuthorizationException will be thrown (also without this flag).

 #### FLAGS_FORWARD